MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

     pip wheel [-w download-dir] package-name.
     ```

-1. Create a zip file, that contains the required package and its dependencies.
+1. Create a zip file that contains the required package and its dependencies.

-    * For private packages: zip the folder of the package and the folders of its dependencies.
+    * For private packages, zip the folder of the package and the folders of its dependencies.
     * For public packages, zip the files that were downloaded in the previous step.

     > [!NOTE]